Brain Injury Changes a Person Because It Damages Emotional Areas of the Brain

 Although the limbic system is likely the origin of senses and awareness, the frontal lobe also has an essential role.
 Higher cognitive and emotional functions originate in the prefrontal cortex, including mood and personality.

 Damage to the structures of the limbic system or frontal lobe can dramatically change emotions.
-You may be able to witness the effects your self and see that brain injury changes a person.
+You may be able to witness the effects and see that brain injury changes a person.
 In a person suffering from a traumatic brain injury, emotions can be intensified or exaggerated from what they were before.
 The emotions in a traumatic brain injury patient also can be flattened or deadened.

 Did Your Family Member Suffer a Traumatic Brain Injury?